Omer1Yuval1/Neuronalyzer/README.md

 **5. Feature extraction and neuron axes** <br/>
     Once the tracing is done, click the "Extract Features" button to extract various morphological features from the trace.
 	In particular, the neuron axes are mapped (Reconstructions ​ **→** ​ Axes).
-To tweak the axes positions manually, change to annotation mode and click the “Apply Changes button.
+To tweak the axes positions manually, change to annotation mode and click the “Apply Changes" button.
 	You can use the spinner to specify the number of interactive points (here set to 25 points), then click the “Apply Changes” button.
+	Once finished, click again the "Extract Features" button, as other computations depend on these axes.

 ![Screenshot_Axes](https://user-images.githubusercontent.com/35100851/104650208-c044d700-56ad-11eb-9e6a-b57ea7d164ad.png)